Charles G. Armbruster was proprietor of the Keystone Hotel, a prominent Hawley landmark now long gone, and served as sheriff of Wayne County.

 At some point in the 1890's, postmaster George Ammerman moved the post office into a store owned by Armbruster, next door to the hotel (to the left as seen from Main Ave.).
 This was for easier public access and safety, removing it from close to the railroad.
 The post office burned along with the hotel in 1897.

 Armbruster sold the Keystone Hotel in 1894 and in September 1895 he became collector for August Hartung, who operated the Irving Cliff Brewery at Honesdale.

 Armbruster served in various public offices in Hawley in the late 19th Century.
 In October 1891 he was listed as a Hawley delegate to the Wayne County Democratic Convention, along with T. J. Oldfield.
 Armbruster was named as a committee vice-president and a state delegate.
 Reinhard Warg, a shoe marker from Hawley discussed in a prior article, was renominated to the county committee by Armbruster.

-Page 2 of 3 - Polling places in Wayne County in those days were held in a variety of places from halls to homes.
+Polling places in Wayne County in those days were held in a variety of places from halls to homes.
 For the November 7, 1893 election, Hawley voters were to cast their votes at the house of Charles G. Armbruster.

 That year the popular Hawley hotelier had his eyes set on becoming Wayne County sheriff.
 In August he failed to achieve the Democratic nomination; T. Lincoln Medland achieving a ballot position.
 The Republican candidate, Richard W. Murphy, also of Hawley, won the election.